 - decreased sex drive, impotence, or difficulty having an orgasm; or

-In addition, Prozac has a few more side effects:
+Prozac has a few more side effects in addition to the ones listed above:

 - a red, blistering, peeling skin rash;